Skip to content

 carried by gold.

-A wedding photo, a left-fading dark overlay, an italic gradient accent line.
+A wedding photo, a left-fading dark overlay, one gold accent word.
 The brand still signs the surface, even when the photo does the heavy lifting.

 Read the rules